Imagine that you are performing customer listening in your call center and you hear a collection conversation sounding like this:

 Monthly Training

 You can start now.
-Use the simple call model.
+Use this simple framework to help prepare collections operations for increased delinquencies.
 Teach what is expected in each section.
 Practice with customer responses and agent acknowledgment statements.
 Then, provide solutions to offer customers – you will set the foundation.

-By having a robust listening and coaching program to fine-tune communication skills to make that connection, YOU WILL BE READY!
+By having an ongoing coaching program to fine-tune soft skills necessary to make that connection, you will be ready.

 The elements outlined above must be done in concert so that there’s a lift in dollars collected.
 We’ve done the preparation, the training and the ongoing coaching.
 This process will work for you to improve collections rates and customer satisfaction scores.
-Contact us today.
+Contact us today to prepare collections operations for increased delinquencies from your customers.